Harald-U/istio-handson/workshop/exercise2.md

 ![cluster overview](../images/cluster_overview.png)

+You should see:
-Status: Normal (and green)
+- Status: Normal (and green)
-Master status: Ready
+- Master status: Ready
-Worker Nodes: 100 % Normal
+- Worker Nodes: 100 % Normal

 The overview also shows where the cluster was created (in coded form, see [Cloud Data Centers](https://www.ibm.com/cloud/data-centers/) for a map): "hou01" is Houston, Tx.
 The free clusters are generated whereever spare capacity is available.